Grazvy/GetRotated/README.md

 ### modeling choices

-- SGD, since every data instance contains the same operation
+- SGD, because every data instance contains the same operation

-- a single fully connected layer, since every pixel should be shifted once
+- a single fully connected layer, as every pixel should be shifted once

+- start with zero bias, since it's not necessary for an optimal solution

 ## Results